 Today on St. Croix the sugar mills and plantation ruins are recognized for their haunting beauty.
 Much of the old machinery from the mills is gone, either sold off as scrap metal or dismantled and lying rusting in the surrounding underbrush.
 The wooden windmills that once stood on top of the sugar mills have long since been destroyed by weather and time.
 Although many of the 200 or so sugar mills originally built have tumbled into ruin, some of the mills have been cared for and even restored to their former grandeur.
 As you drive around the island you will find that some of these plantation ruins are found on private property, some have even been incorporated into island homes or other structures.
 Obviously, common courtesy dictates that an invitation is required for you to explore ruins found on private properties.
 The good news is that there are some sugar mill and plantation ruins located in places open to the public that are available for exploration and beautiful photo opportunities.
 Two of my personal favorites are Rust Op Twist on the North Shore, and Estate Mount Washington on the West End.
 Both of these former sugar plantation estates are on private property, but the owners are kind enough to allow the public to access to the plantation ruins.

-At Rust Op Twist you can take the stairs up into the sugar mill, and I highly recommend that you do.
-In addition to being a fantastic photo op of an iconic sugar mill, you can also see the walls and hand formed windows up close.
-Upon closer inspection you will notice that the building blocks of the ruins are a mixture of stones taken from the estate’s land and hand cut chunks of local coral.
-Rust Op Twist also offers a stunning view of the majestic North Shore.
-If you want to get a unique view of Rust Op Twist ruins, you can see them from horse back if you take a ride with Equus Riding Tours.
+You can see Rust Op Twist from North Shore Road.
+This beautiful sugar mill is up on a hill overlooking the North Shore coastline.
+However, Rust Op Twist is privately owned and visitors are not welcome at this time…so you’ll have to see this one from the road.
 If you head over to Estate Mount Washington you can enjoy exploring plantation ruins in the shade of huge trees on a serene working orchard in the West End’s rainforest environment.
 The ruins at Estate Mount Washington also allow you to walk into an animal operated sugar mill set into the ground instead of the more often seen windmill.
 This estate also offers the ruins of a dungeon, a small bell tower, a cistern, and remnants of equipment and copper pots scattered across the grounds.

 In addition to the Estate Whim Museum, the St. George Village Botanical Gardens and the Cruzan Rum Distillery are both open to the public for tours.
 The St. George Village Botanical Gardens are built around the ruins of Estate St. George, and you can take a self-guided tour.
 This peaceful space allows you to explore some of the island’s plantation ruins while also enjoying the beautiful flora and fauna of the botanical gardens.
 The Cruzan Rum Distillery is housed on Estate Diamond, and the plantation buildings have been incorporated into the distillery and its offices.
 The distillery offers tours which include some of the history of the Nelthropp family and Estate Diamond.
 Cruzan Rum also offers a fantastic cultural photo op of a sugar mill surrounded by the seven flags of the countries that have owned the island of St. Croix throughout its history.